Mutually Unbiased Bases in Composite Dimensions -- A Review: Equivalences and conjectures

-In this representation of the conditions for a set of $(d+1)$ bases to form a complete set, Conjecture~\ref{conj: Zauner} presented in Sec.~\ref{subsec:Motivation} turns into a simple statement about the global minimum of the function $F_{d}(\mathcal{B}_{0},\ldots,\mathcal{B}_{d})$. \begin{conjecture} For $\mu=d+1$, the function $F_{d}(\mathcal{B}_{0},\ldots,\mathcal{B}_{d})$ defined in Eq.~\eqref{eq: F encoding complete sets} takes the value zero if and only if $d$ is a prime-power. \end{conjecture} This formulation provides a useful starting point for numerical approaches to the existence problem in composite dimensions, described in Secs. \ref{subsec:nonexistence_of_quadruples} and \ref{subsec:nonexistence_of_constellations}.
+In this representation of the conditions for a set of $(d+1)$ bases to form a complete set, Conjecture~\ref{conj: Zauner} presented in Sec.~\ref{subsec:Motivation} turns into a simple statement about the global minimum of the function $F_{d}(\mathcal{B}_{0},\ldots,\mathcal{B}_{d})$. \begin{conjecture} For $\mu=d+1$, the global minimum of the function $F_{d}$ over all $(d+1)$-tuples of orthonormal bases equals zero if and only if $d$ is a prime-power. \end{conjecture} This formulation provides a useful starting point for numerical approaches to the existence problem in composite dimensions, described in Secs. \ref{subsec:nonexistence_of_quadruples} and \ref{subsec:nonexistence_of_constellations}.
 It is not excluded that the global minimum of the function $F_{d}(\mathcal{B}_{0},\ldots,\mathcal{B}_{d})$ is \emph{degenerate} in prime-power dimensions: complete sets of MU bases are not necessarily unique (see Appendix~\ref{subsec:other_constructions}).